thorstenhater/nmlcc/doc/nml.md

-Note: This file also exists in Markdown format in this repo, generated at an unspecified point in time with =pandoc -f org -t gfm -o nml.md nml.org=.
+Note: This file also exists in Markdown format in this repo, generated at an unspecified point in time with
+`pandoc -f org -t gfm -o nml.md nml.org`.

 # Introduction